spotlightpa/linkrot/README.md

 $ linkrot -h
 Usage of linkrot:

-linkcheck [options] <url>
+linkrot [options] <url>

-    linkcheck takes a root URL and recurses down through the links it finds in the HTML pages, checking for broken links (HTTP status != 200).
+    linkrot takes a root URL and recurses down through the links it finds in the HTML pages, checking for broken links (HTTP status != 200).

+    Options may also be specified as env vars prefixed with "LINKROT_".

 Options:

   -crawlers int
-        number of concurrent crawlers (default 4) -exclude string
+        number of concurrent crawlers (default 8) -exclude value
+        URL prefix to ignore; can repeat to exclude multiple URLs -redis-url URL
-        comma separated list of URL prefixes to ignore -slack-hook-url string
+        URL connection string for Redis -slack-hook-url string
         send errors to Slack webhook URL
   -verbose